How to discover your personal values

 🤔 Which values show up consistently across different areas of my life?

-You can also try techniques like pairwise comparison to rank your values.
-Appendix B has a quick overview of how to do that.
+You can use techniques like pairwise comparison to rank your values.

-Highlight or circle your core values so they stand out on your list.
+Highlight or circle your core values so they stand out.

 5️⃣ Periodically reflect

-Set aside time regularly to review your list of values and adjust it as needed.
-It often takes weeks or months to fully grasp what your values are and what they truly mean to you.
-Over time, some values may become more important, while others may lose priority—especially after major life events like becoming a parent.
-Staying open to new experiences and insights can deepen your understanding and keep your values aligned with who you are becoming.
+Set aside time, for instance once a month, to review your list of values and adjust it as needed.
+It can take weeks or months to fully understand what your values are and what they truly mean to you.
+Over time, some values may grow in importance while others fade, especially after major life events like becoming a parent.
+Stay open to new experiences and insights.
+They can deepen your understanding and keep your values aligned with who you are becoming.

 Additional tips